yuy123337/chicago-experience-atlas/README.md

 An interactive map of Chicago places, colored **not by star rating** but by the *kind of inner experience* a place tends to afford: **psychologically rich**, **happy**, or **meaningful** (Oishi & Westgate, 2022, *Psychological Review* — please double-check the exact cite).
-We're not asking "is this place good?" — we're asking "what does being here tend to *feel* like, in people's own words?"
+We're not asking "is this place meaningful or happy ?" — we're giving place a mental short cut to take when deciding or evaluating a place,

+asking "what does being here tend to *feel* like, in people's own words?"

 ---